How do you measure success?

 These are just a few questions that get at the places we’re often unkind to ourselves.
 You can find more in the Self-Trust Inventory in the library .
 (If you’re asking what kindness has to do with trust , I don’t know about you, but I am much more likely to trust someone who treats me with kindness and is there for me no matter what than someone who shames, punishes, and criticizes me any time I am imperfect.)

-If you’d like some support in learning how to treat yourself with more kindness, I’d love to help.
-Sign up for your free Hello Session to gain insights and practices you can apply in your life and learn more about what it’s like to work together.
+If you’d like some support in learning how to treat yourself with more kindness, I would love to help.